ryan-p-randall/online-write-good/README.md

 This is mostly just a lightly-annotated set of links to tools and guides about writing well for the web.

-I mostly made this to keep these handy from any computer I find myself using—you're welcome to use it as well.
+I mostly made this to keep these links handy from any computer I find myself using.
+You're welcome to use & add to it as well!